 - Supplier relationship management – what is so unique about it?

-Many businesses in India still runs on trust and relationships.
+Many businesses in India still run on trust and relationships.
 Commitments must be honoured irrespective of commercial viability.
-India is also a large country, where you choose your base in India is key.
+India is also a large country – where you choose your base in India is key.
 Identify key supplier clusters and set up near them.
 Managing a supplier relationship in India means understanding hierarchy and power, not just the organogram.
 Professional relationships are expected to go beyond the office.
-It is not uncommon for a supplier to invite client for a personal visit to their home.
+It is not uncommon for a supplier to invite clients for a personal visit to their home.

 - Festivals and holidays…plenty of those

 Finally, the pace of work in India can be blistering or extremely slow as Indian people often prioritise certain things over business.
 For example, a deal may be delayed due to an Indian supplier looking for an auspicious moment to sign the contract or simply being away on holiday.
-Although it is not universal, but often occurrences in India are beyond a supplier’s control, such as a sudden strike or roadblock.
+Often, sudden occurrences in India are beyond a supplier’s control, such as strikes or roadblocks.
 Therefore, patience is important, sometimes a lot of it, especially while dealing with bureaucratic systems.
 Agility in responding to both the fast and slow pace of business in India at the same time will not only produce better results but also minimize frustrations.

 It is not easy to understand the complexities of a diverse Indian supplier base and to navigate this large supply market successfully.
 For those who are unfamiliar with the market, this is even harder.
+Even more so in a post-Covid environment.
 But the potential prize for getting India sourcing right is very large and it must therefore be in focus.
-A staged approach may be prudent but for many companies across industries India cannot be ignored.
+A staged approach may be prudent but, for many companies across industries, India cannot be ignored.
 Axis Group has been developing an on-the-ground presence and gaining experience in India’s key industrial clusters for many years.
-With a diverse team, local knowledge and several different language capabilities we can help you realise your Indian sourcing objectives.
+With a diverse team, local knowledge, and several different language capabilities, we can help you realise your Indian sourcing objectives.